AdeloreSimiloluwa/kubeflow-scenarios/deploying-kubeflow/step-deploying-tfjob.md

 TfJob provides a Kubernetes custom resource that makes it easy to run distributed or non-distributed TensorFlow jobs on Kubernetes.
-The TFJob controller takes a YAML specification for a master, parameter servers, and workers to help run distributed Tensorflow.
+The TFJob controller takes a YAML specification for a master, parameter servers, and workers to help run distributed TensorFlow.

 ## Purpose